KTH-HPC/StreamBrain/README.md

 Accuracy: 0.9326
 ```
 ## License
-StreamBrain is developed by Stefano Markidis, Martin Svedi, Artur Podobas, and Steven W. D. Chien.
+StreamBrain is developed by Martin Svedi, Artur Podobas, and Steven W. D. Chien, and Stefano Markidis.
 The software is released under BSD 2-Clause license.
-See the LICENSE for details.
+See LICENSE for details.